Fusseldieb/traytranslate/README.md

 If you just want to run it, jump to section *"Running"*.

-To use this app, first install Python 3.11, populate the `.env` file with your OpenAI API key.
+To use this app, first install Python 3.11.
+Then, populate the `.env` file with your OpenAI API key.
 Refer to `.env.example` for a reference.

 After that, enable the virtual environment and set everything up: